-O utbreaks of the desert locust Schistocerca gregaria regularly afflict vast areas of northern Africa, the Middle East and southwest Asia.
+utbreaks of the desert locust Schistocerca gregaria regularly afflict vast areas of northern Africa, the Middle East and southwest Asia.
 Depending on climate and vegetation conditions, billions of voracious locusts aggregate into destructive swarms that span areas up to a thousand square kilometers.
-A locust swarm can travel a few hundred kilometers per day, stripping crops and vegetation in its desolate path [1-4].
-The latest locust plague in West Africa (2003- 2005) severely disrupted agriculture, destroying \$2.5 billion in crops destined for both subsistence and export.
+A locust swarm can travel a few hundred kilometers per day, stripping crops and vegetation in its destructive path.
+[1-4].
+The latest locust plague in West Africa (2003-2005) severely disrupted agriculture, destroying \$2.5 billion in crops destined for both subsistence and export.
 Despite control efforts totalling \$400 million, loss rates escalated to 50% in certain regions [5, 6].
 These numbers alone attest to the urgency of finding better ways to predict, manage, and control locust plague outbreaks.

 Between plagues, locusts are mainly solitary creatures who live in arid regions and lay eggs in small breeding grounds lush with vegetation.
 Occasionally, resources are abundant enough to support numerous hatchings, leading to a high density of adults.
 Overcrowding at resource sites promotes a transition to the gregarious phase, in a self-reinforcing process.
 The available supply of vegetation and water at the breeding ground is eventually exhausted, and locusts migrate en masse to other locations in search for nourishment.
-Within the newly formed swarm, individuals mantain their cohesiveness via direct sensory communication, or via chemical and vibrational signaling [7-9].
+These newly formed locust swarms are able to keep their cohesiveness via direct sensory communication, chemical, and/or vibrational signaling [7-9].
 Newly settled feeding grounds are also inevitably depleted, leading to several stop-and-go cycles of traveling locust bands.
 Outbreaks may be exacerbated in periods of drought, when large numbers of locusts congregate on the same breeding or feeding grounds.